YashKumarVerma/gsoc/README.md

 > Default role definitions : changes done here are hard coded into the application, and are automatically seeded into the database at runtime.
 This allows deploying the same codebase to multiple clusters with similar configurations, even if all are running on different databases. usecase: different branches of a pathology lab
 > ![https://i.imgur.com/oLGcB6x.png](https://i.imgur.com/oLGcB6x.png)
+> note the hierchy in the roles that are implemented.
+Each higher role automatically gets all rights of a lower one.

 > Documentation : all services written have extensive documentation that should aid developers working on the project.
 > ![https://i.imgur.com/lTBnOUj.png](https://i.imgur.com/lTBnOUj.png)